Recovery

 Joppa House Life Skills Modules

 The Stepping Stones curriculum has six “modules,” each containing four units: one unit for each week of the month.
-Some units may take longer than others to complete, depending on the depth of the unit and the level of life skills each client has.
+Some units may take longer than others to complete.
+This depends on the depth of the unit and the level of life skills each client has.
 Stepping Stones is offered as independent study in our programming requirements.
 Residents will receive a certificate of completion as they accomplish their fulfillment of course objectives.
 This certificate recognizes their achievement and readiness to move on.

 Evaluation

 Each resident will be monitored and mentored, building long-term relationships with the other women and their children (if applicable).
 While in residency, each person will be evaluated by a case manager on a weekly basis to review the implementation of the “Case Care Plan.”
-This plan, developed upon admittance into the transitional home, will be adjusted as needed throughout each woman’s stay in the house.
+This plan, developed upon admittance into the transitional home, will be adjusted as needed throughout each woman’s stay.
 After case management, each woman will attend a one-on-one wellness meeting with our in-house nutritionist and personal trainer.
-This meeting will help each woman to implement healthy choices to help their bodies heal from extended substance abuse from the inside out.
+This meeting will help each woman implement healthy choices to promote healing from substance abuse from the inside out.